 You may have a family member that is neurodivergent and secretly hates the holidays.
 Why?
 Because the holidays can be a fucking nightmare for us.
 Filled with crowds, uncomfortable situations, and sensory overload, this season makes me–and a lot of people like me–wish that hibernation was an option for humans.
 At the very least, it makes the hermit life look pretty damn good.
+So, I thought I’d share a few tips to help you smooth the way for your neurodivergent family member this holiday season.

 This Is a Problem?